wstrother/ahp_twitch_bot_site/index.md

 i.e. your own Twitch user name.

 **Note:** It should go without saying, but don't create a bot and tell it to connect to someone else's stream chat unless they specifically asked you to.
-The Twitch IRC protocol that this bot makes use of is totall open and would technically allow you to do this because it's literally the same as joining someone's chat through the Twitch website.
+The Twitch IRC protocol that this bot makes use of is totally open and would technically allow you to do this because it's literally the same as joining someone's chat through the Twitch website.
 But it would be very rude to do this, and you can be banned, and it most certainly violates Twitch's terms of service to use an automated program to send messages in someone's chat without their permission!